 When recording with the Harmonic, it is suggested to use a condenser microphone which attenuates noise and has a wide frequency response for a remarkable quality of sound.
 For the best quality recording of Harmonics with notes on the bottom shell, we recommend using at least an additional microphone that points from the ground to the bottom shell notes or two microphones on each side at a similar height to the rubber ring and pointing to the instrument.

-It is advisable not to expose the Harmonic to extremely high or low temperatures, sudden changes in temperature or direct sunlight.
+It is advisable not to expose the Harmonic to extremely high or low temperatures, sudden changes in heat or direct sunlight.
 Do not apply any pressure to the tone fields.
 Do not let the Harmonic drop from your lap or at any height.
 Do not store anything inside of the Harmonic inner chamber.
 Do not store any type of cloth between de playing surface and the Protection Cover.
 Do not hit the Harmonic inner or outer surface and avoid accidentally hitting it against something hard, or any objects falling on it.

 Always place the Protection Cover on the playing surface of the Harmonic when stored in the Soft Backpack, this will protect it against external shocks (the Protection Cover does not protect the outer rim of the Harmonic but only the playing surface).

 The upper and lower shells are joined by specialized thermal welding with some glass properties and help the instruments sound.
 Therefore, be careful and avoid any vertical external shocks when the Harmonic is inside or outside the Soft Backpack.

 We suggest you provide an appropriate adjustment to the tuning at least in some years.
 Commonly, the more delicate a handpan is played, the longer the absolute accuracy of the tuning will remain.

 We are happy to check the tuning or give a fresh tune-up to any Harmonic or other handpan.
 Depending on the need for the tune-up, there may or may not be a charge for this service.